buddhamagnet/cv/README.md

 ## DEVOPS

 The above initiative was progressed in close collaboration with our sysadmins, something I had never experienced before!
-I also worked closely with my coleagues to adopt, implement and document the new tools and technologies we used to automate and streamline our workflow (Varnish, Puppet, Salt and Jenkins).
+I also worked closely with my coleagues to adopt, implement and document the new tools and technologies we used to automate and streamline our workflow ([Varnish](https://www.varnish-cache.org/), [Puppet](http://puppetlabs.com/puppet/puppet-enterprise) and [Salt](http://www.saltstack.com/) and Jenkins).

 ## [WHERE HAVE I BEEN?](https://github.com/buddhamagnet/cv/blob/master/employment.md)